- COVID-19: Travel restrictions to Israel

 - Confirmed COVID cases will not be permitted to board a flight to Israel.
-If you were confirmed with COVID and have not yet recovered according to the required protocol in Israel and in the country from which the flight departs – do not board the flight.
+If you have been confirmed with COVID – and have not yet recovered according to the required protocol in Israel and in the country from which the flight departs – do not board the flight.

 COVID-19: Travel restrictions for returning to your country

 - An RT-PCR or Antigen Rapid tests are available for all nationalities that require it for their return to their countries.